56 Worked Examples: Aircraft, Rocket, & Spacecraft Performance

 Worked Example #4

-An ERAU Cessna 172 Skyhawk aircraft is flying along at an initial estimated in-flight weight of 2,100 lb and an airspeed of 120 knots at 2,000 ft where the air density is 0.00216 slugs/ft^3.
+An ERAU Cessna 172 Skyhawk airplane is flying along at an estimated in-flight weight of 2,100 lb and an airspeed of 120 knots at 2,000 ft where the air density is 0.00216 slugs/ft{^3}.
 The student pilot is flying solo on a long cross-country flight.
 When flying over Jacksonville airport on the way back to ERAU (125 nautical miles left to fly), the pilot notices from the fuel gauge that only 8 gallons of usable AVGAS fuel remain in the tanks.
-The engineering characteristics of the aircraft are given below:
+Assume that the airplane’s weight for this analysis is the initial in-flight weight minus half the remaining fuel weight.
+Assume also that AVGAS fuel weighs 6.0 lb per gallon.
+The engineering characteristics of the airplane are given below:

 • Wing span, b = 36 ft